petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-Since automated CI/CD pipelines typically run on fresh or mostly stateless virtual machines, setting up a development/test environment needs to be automated, e.g., with the help of containers and/or virtual environments.
+Since automated CI/CD pipelines typically run on fresh or mostly stateless virtual machines, setting up a development/test environment needs to be automated, e.g., with the help of containers and/or package managers.
 These pipelines then serve as continuously tested documentation, which can be much more reliable than a list of steps written in a README.